FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-cert/README.md

 ## Before initialization

 Before using these scripts, download Terraform version 0.12.24 and unzip the downloadfile.
-Put the terraform.exe file in the root of the directory that this directory is in (or change the batch scripts).
+Put the terraform.exe file one level before the gitlab directory is.
+Relative to this path, this is in ../..
+(or change the batch scripts).
 The server where these scripts are used must also have the AWS CLI, Python3 and boto3 installed (though this specific directory only uses Terraform).

 The scripts use access keys of a user that is able to create and delete a certificate in the CertificateManager.

 Copy terraforms-template.tfvars from ../init-infra to ../../terraform.tfvars and change the content: add the access key and the secret access key of an administrative user to this file.
 The cert scripts further only